quintel/etmodel/app/assets/javascripts/d3/README.md

 ### Adding a new chart type

+In order to add a new chart type, one has to add a new file to `assets/javascripts/d3/`.
+The name of the file corresponds with the new type, i.e. `line.coffee` defines line charts, while `sankey.coffee` defines sankey diagrams as used in the ETM.

-* Extends D3ChartView, which in turn extends BaseChartView, which extends Backbone.View...
+The file defines the View class, which extends D3ChartView, which in turn extends BaseChartView, which extends Backbone.View...
+This View class needs to implement at least 4 funtions:

-The `initialize()` function .....
-* Add data to chart object
+* initialize()
+* can_be_shown_as_table()
+* draw()
+* refresh()

+Apart from creating a new instance of the chart through a call to D3ChartView.prototype.initialize, the `initialize()` function generally also associates the data with the chart, although this is not mandatory.

+The `can_be_shown_as_table()` function is a simple function, that returns either `true` or `false`, dependent on the desired behavior.

 The `draw()` function contains the actual specification of the chart.
 Genereally, this involves creating a SVG container of the appropriate size, defining scales, creating axes, plotting series and creating a legend.

 The `refresh()` function contains the D3 specifications required to update the chart once the underlying data (=~ gqueries) changes.

 ### Linking new chart type to slides
-* Create new output_element_type
+Once the new chart type has been defined, four more steps have to be taken in order to make the new chart type available for use in etmodel:

+* Extend `find_view_class()` in `assets/javascripts/lib/models/chart.coffee` in such a way that the proper View class is used.
+Here it also needs to be indicated whether the chart has been implemented for D3 only or for jqPlot as well.
+In case of the latter, the jqPlot chart will be used in browsers that don't support D3 (=~ SVG).
+If only D3-enabled browsers are supported the new chart type has to be added to the array of D3-only charts, which is part of the `supported_by_current_browser()` function within `chart.coffee`.
+* In the etmodel database, create a new output_element_type with the same name as that used for the new file.
-* Create new output_element of new type
+* In the etmodel database, create a new output_element of the new type.
-* Associate slide(s) in question with new output_element
+* Using etmodel's admin front-end, you can now associate the slide(s) in question with the new output_element, which will result in the new chart being displayed once the associated slide(s) become active/in focus.